reidrac/swift-nbd-server/README.rst

     swiftnbd-ctl setup container-name number-of-objects

-A custom object size can be indicated with the *--object-size* flag (default is 64 KB).
+A custom object size can be indicated with the *--object-size* flag (default is 65536).

 To unlock a locked container::